MalaganMan/Panels/JaniKasurinen/Korg Prophecy Editor/README.txt

 "Korg Prophecy Editor.bpanelz"
-- BACKUP ALL YOUR PROPHECY VOICES AND SETTINGS BEFORE USING THIS PANEL!
+- BACKUP ALL YOUR PROPHECY VOICES, PATTERNS!!!
+AND SETTINGS BEFORE USING THIS PANEL!
 - 2024 May 6th: Bug fixed in "Load Patch to Edit Buffer"'s function which caused it to send patch from midi buffer even if no file was loaded = canceled the loading.
 - 2024 May 7th: Minor formatting and more modulators fetched from patch midi dump.
 - 2024 May 7th: Modulation OSC fixed.
 Formatting.
 Few more modulators called from patch dump.